 Oh, the places you’ll go.
 Downtown San Francisco is just one option for those who want to ride a boat across the Bay.

-- Direct service to Chase Center and Oracle Park is available for some Warriors and Giants games.
-Heads up: Reservations are required.
+- Direct service to Chase Center and Oracle Park is available for all Warriors home games from Oakland and Alameda.
+Heads up: Reservations are required & the fees are different.

-- A small water shuttle called the Woodstock, offers free service across the Oakland Estuary to/from Jack London Square and Alameda Landing.
+- A small water shuttle called the Woodstock offers free service across the Oakland Estuary to/from Jack London Square and Alameda Landing.
 The funky yellow boat has space for strollers, bikes, wheelchairs, and scooters.
-The five-minute journey operates on a schedule from Wednesday to Sunday.
+The five-minute journey operates on a schedule from Tuesday to Sunday.

 - To plan your next adventure, find current routes and schedules >